Navigating Immigration Law · · 17 min read

 Examine DHS Changes to Automatic EAD Extensions

-In light of these changes, it’s essential to stay informed and seek legal guidance to navigate these complexities effectively.
-At Vasquez Law Firm, we offer free consultations and 24/7 emergency support for personal injury cases, ensuring you have immediate access to legal assistance when you need it.
+In light of these changes, it’s essential to stay informed and seek guidance to navigate these complexities effectively.
+At Vasquez Law Firm, we offer free consultations and 24/7 emergency support for clients, ensuring you have immediate access to legal assistance when you need it.
 Remember, you must have a newly approved EAD or another valid work authorization to continue working after your current EAD expires.
 If you find yourself in an urgent legal situation, know that you have rights and can reach out to Vasquez Law Firm for support.

 Your future matters to us.
 We’re here to fight for your family.
 Yo Peleo - We Fight.